 Manufactured spending.
 What does that mean?
 It’s not apparent from the name, but a good guess would be that it has something to do with spending money concerning travel since I’m writing about it on a blog dealing with points, miles and travel.

-I’m personally no expert on the topic.
-I know some of the basics of what’s involved in the process.
-I’ve dabbled with some of the more straightforward methods here and there, but I’m not a regular practitioner.
+I’m not an expert on the topic.
+I know some of the basics of what’s involved and I’ve dabbled with some of the more straightforward methods here and there, but I’m not a regular practitioner.

-For those of you who know what manufactured spending is, there’s not going to be anything new in this article, unless you want to read someone who has a basic understanding of the topic explaining it to someone who has never heard of it before.
+For those of you who know what manufactured spending is, there’s nothing new in this article, unless you want to read someone who has a basic understanding of the topic explaining it to someone who has never heard of it before. 😉

 I don’t think there’s a set definition of manufactured spending (MS).
 My best attempt is that manufactured spending is any method used to spend money multiple times through a financial instrument, to earn some form of reward.